MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-viewing-and-investigating-alerts-for-dotnetapps.md

 Application monitoring in Operations Manager has two new monitoring features that allow you to prioritize alerts and then investigate and troubleshoot individual issues:

 * **Step 1**: Identify problem areas.
 Use Application Advisor to help you prioritize and manage which performance and exception events to address.
 Application Advisor identifies and lists which applications are causing the most problems within an environment.
-These are the applications you should address first because they are causing most SLA violations.
+These are the applications you should address first because they're causing most SLA violations.
 If you're responsible for applications, Application Advisor provides a helpful view into your application’s overall health.
 * **Step 2**: Diagnose problems.
 Use Application Diagnostics to help you investigate and troubleshoot specific events.
 You can view event properties, performance counters, distributed chains, and similar and related events to narrow the cause of the issue and help identify who should correct the problem.
 Application Diagnostics is available as a standalone web console or through links in the Alert descriptions in the Operations Manager consoles.

 After you've configured .NET applications to be monitored, you can view alerts and begin investigating the issues.
-To configure monitoring of your .NET application, review the [Before you begin monitoring .NET applications](/previous-versions/system-center/system-center-2012-R2/hh543994(v=sc.12)) topic to understand the requirements and configuration steps.
+To configure monitoring of your .NET application, review the [Before you begin monitoring .NET applications](/previous-versions/system-center/system-center-2012-R2/hh543994(v=sc.12)) article to understand the requirements and configuration steps.

 ### View and investigate alerts for .NET applications (server-side example)